 The Ultimate Guide to a Perfect LinkedIn Profile

 Because LinkedIn began as a platform for connecting employers with employees, essentially an online resume service, our LinkedIn profiles are far more complicated and advanced than the other social networks.
 This is no 140 character Bio like on Twitter.
-You've got sections for a Summary and Experience and Education and more.
+You've got sections for a Summary and Experience, Education and a custom cover photo, and more.

 And I have to be honest here, setting up and optimizing a LinkedIn profile takes time.
 This is not going to be a "Clean Up Your LinkedIn Profile In 5 Minutes" kind of post.
 So while it will only take a few minutes for you and I to run through these suggestions, be prepared to spend a considerably greater amount of time actually implementing some of them.
 Fortunately, once done, you can relax, have a glass of wine, and just pop back into your profile every few weeks or months to make a couple updates.

 Before we jump into these recommendations, let me make one more point perfectly clear.
 These are not necessarily recommendations for the perfect LinkedIn profile if you're looking for a job.
 I am writing this from my own perspective, as someone who is using their LinkedIn profile to connect with influencers, partners or prospects.
 I already have a business and I am counting on LinkedIn to help me grow that business and reach more of their nearly 200 million active monthly users.

 All of the recommendations below are just that, recommendations.
 Take 'em or leave 'em however you'd like.
 Each can be implemented by going to LinkedIn, logging in, moving your mouse over to Profile in the top menu and then clicking on the Edit Profile link.
 This will put your profile in edit mode, and you'll be able to change anything you need to.
 You may also want to take advantage of LinkedIn's suggestions and recommendations for completing your profile.
 LinkedIn will ask you a series of probing questions designed to get your profile even more complete, starting with a couple of recommendations displayed below your profile image.

 We will cover: